 45. Go for a walk.
 When things start heating up and you feel an argument coming, or you just need some alone time, go for a walk.
 Instead of getting into fights over things that you will probably regret later, it can be more helpful to go for a walk or a run, head to the market, or read a book until you have time to gather your thoughts and let things cool off.

 Dealing With Struggles And Challenges In Van Life

 Life on the road will throw all sorts of challenges your way.
 Here are a few tips to help you deal with those challenges.

 46. Don’t sweat the small stuff.
 When things go wrong (which they will ALL the time), try to stay calm.
 In van life you will be put through stressful situations almost daily – your van will break down, the campsite you were counting will be closed, you’ll run out of water, gas, etc… You will be faced with new challenges all the time but just know that you are not alone.
 Everyone living in a van has at some point dealt with a similar issue.
 Just about anything can be fixed and dealt with in a matter of time.

 47. Ask for help.
 Whenever things go wrong, don’t be afraid to reach out to friends and other travelers to ask for help.
 In many cases, we use The PanAmerican Travelers Association Facebook group to seek answers from fellow travelers.
 With over 17K members, this group has been a great resource for us on the road.

 Ready to dive into van life?
-Check out our guide on how to build your own campervan for less than 3K!
+Check out our guide on how to build out a Promaster campervan for less than 3K!

 Have you already tried van life?
-Leave us a comment below with your tips to rocking life on the road!
+Leave us a comment below with your tips for rocking life on the road!